-A feature length project about girlhood and the immigrant dream, focusing on post WWII North American suburbs and between the war Europe, critically seem through the lens of gender, property and myths of nation. - A rambunctious embrace, body to body, woman to woman, entrance to exist - in-laws foregrounding the construction of cinematic meaning, the elusive nature of memory and desire, the hysteric familial area of the social.
+A feature-length project about girlhood and the immigrant dream, focusing on post WWII North American suburbs and interwar Europe, critically seen through the lens of gender, property and myths of nation. - A rambunctious embrace, body to body, woman to woman, entrance to exist - in-laws foregrounding the construction of cinematic meaning, the elusive nature of memory and desire, the hysteric familial area of the social.
 The project is prismatic, in that each part explores a different perspective in terms of both cinematics and historical era.

-Surf and Turf by USA, 2008-11, 25 min.
+SURF AND TURF, USA, 2008-11, 25 min.
 Contemporary ambiguities on the Jersey shore: the look is secular, the lifestyle capitalist, the religion orthodox.
-40,000 Syrian Jews have moved into a landscape previously occupied by Irish, Italian and the quite different sect of Askenazi Jews.
+40,000 Syrian Jews have moved into a landscape previously occupied by Irish, Italian and the quite different sect of Ashkenazi Jews.
 The “unmelted pot” of America’s small towns is set within memory and contemporary oppositions.
 What does it mean to have class in America?
 What does it mean to be Jewish?
 I think of conflicts between Israel and Palestine, Serbia and Bosnia, India and Pakistan: neighboring families and races split apart by religion.
 Extreme poverty enforces the tribal, while extreme wealth maintains it.
-Surf and Turf provides no easy answers but raises issues that have too long stayed behind closed doors: what do we say when we think no one is listening?
+SURF AND TURF provides no easy answers but raises issues that have too long stayed behind closed doors: what do we say when we think no one is listening?